The Life and Legacy of Willa Dean Amos

 The family would like to thank the staff of Sanctuary of Holy Cross for their care and support of our beloved mother.

 Final Home-Going Services for Queen Willa will be Saturday, December 28, 2019 at People’s Baptist Church, 525 Vernon Odom Boulevard, Akron Ohio 44307, 330-253-4073.
 Internment will take place at Glendale Cemetery, where Willa will be laid to rest next to her beloved husband.
 Stewart and Calhoun Funeral Service.

 Condolences may be sent to the Family of Willa Amos 815 E. Chippewa Avenue, South Bend, IN 46614

-To send flowers to Willa's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Willa D. Amos, please visit our floral store.